 - share their pedagogical expertise by developing instructional resources and/or programs for Villanova’s academic community

 - develop departmental approaches to the assessment of student learning, peer review process, or documentation of effective teaching.

 VITAL has two Faculty Associate positions available: one in each semester respectively.
 As the ultimate goal of the program is to enrich the educational process at Villanova, Faculty Associates receive a reduction of one course in their teaching loads during the semester of their term.
 Project-related expenses up to $1,000 may be requested.
-Tenured faculty members receive letters of invitation to apply to the Faculty Associate program late November to early December each year.
+Eligible faculty members receive letters of invitation to apply to the Faculty Associate program late December to early January each year.
 Please contact the Director to discuss your project ideas.